Sanish1246/office-items-recognition/README.md

 ## File upload

-On the file upload interface, you can click on "Select file" to upload and image and then click on "Analyze" to classify it After a brief delay, the image will be classified, and the identified class and confidence level will be displayed
+On the file upload interface, you can click on "Select file" to upload and image and then click on "Classify" to classify it After a brief delay, the image will be classified, and the identified class and confidence level will be displayed

 ## Webcam input